The winters around here are long. Even with social media Canadians need a February holiday.

 By 1989, when Mr. Hawkesworth was carrying on, however, that train had already left the station on the transcontinental tracks and a statutory holiday in February is still better than no statutory holiday in February!

-Still, a year later as the first Family Day neared, crotchety Calgary Herald political columnist Don Braid was still carping about the idea, blaming it on “couch potatoes in the Legislature who want another holiday.”
-OK, proto-Boomer.
+A year later as the first Family Day neared, crotchety old Calgary Herald political columnist Don Braid was still carping about the idea, blaming the idea on “couch potatoes in the Legislature who want another holiday.”

 Unfortunately, Mr. Getty’s greatest achievement off the gridiron, unless you count not letting the premier of Newfoundland leave the room when he wanted to, was marred by an error of nearly equal magnitude.